gomods/athens/docs/content/walkthrough.md

 Let's break down what is happening here:

-1. Before Go runs our code, it detects that our code depends on the **github.com/athens-artifacts/samplelib** package which is not present in the Go Modules cache.
+1. Before Go runs our code, it detects that our code depends on the **github.com/athens-artifacts/samplelib** package which is not present in the Go Modules local storage.
 1. At this point the Go Modules feature comes into play because we have it enabled.
     Instead of looking in the GOPATH for the package, Go reads our **go.mod** file and sees that we want a particular version of that package, v1.0.0.